avishek15/AI_document/README.md

 - [x] Document Uploading interface
 - [x] Document storage into Chroma DB
 - [x] Connect bot with VectorDB
+- [x] Context embeddings should return good quality matches
+- [x] Force the bot to answer from context

 To Do:
-- [ ] Context embeddings should return good quality matches
+- [ ] Unified Interface
-- [ ] Force the bot to answer from context
+- [ ] Handling no context (If no file is uploaded)
 - [ ] Chatbot Memory
 - [ ] Turn into WebApp (Flask maybe?)